Teacher Education Admission

 - 100 documented field experience hours

-- Passing Praxis II scores (all tests required for certification)
+- Passing Praxis II scores* (all tests required for licensure)

 - Acceptable score on Interview II

-- Accpetable score on Field Experience Evaluations III
+- Acceptable score on Field Experience Evaluations III

-Effective Spring 2005, applicants for professional clinical practice must undergo a state fingerprint review.
+Effective Spring 2005, applicants for professional clinical practice must undergo a state fingerprint review and FBI background check.
 A criminal background could prevent a candidate from completing the program.

 Transition Point III: Graduation – Recommendation for Certification

 The final formal stage of the teacher preparation program involves candidates’ completion of the professional clinical experiences, a passing grade in Student Teaching (EDUC 450) and satisfactory scores on all professional clinical evaluations.
-The following steps are to be completed by a candidate for recommendation for certification:
+The following steps are to be completed by a candidate for recommendation for licensure and Completer designation: